-Secondary teachers use the school's Renweb website to communicate student assignments.
-Renweb is updated at least weekly and may be accessed by going to www.lititzchristian.net and clicking on the Renweb link in the upper right corner.
+Secondary teachers use Google classroom to communicate student assignments.
 Each teacher also has a direct e-mail address located on each class Renweb page.
-If you phone during the school day to speak to a teacher, you will be directed to the teacher's voicemail.
+If you call during the school day to speak to a teacher, you will be directed to the teacher's voicemail.
 Teachers will return phone calls at their earliest convenience.
 Please do not contact teachers at their homes unless the situation is an emergency.